What’s new at AWMA 2022

-Our osprey nesting platform installed late in 2019 did attract a single osprey for a short period last season.
-With the restoration of the water in the Tundra Swan Pond (west cell), the fish population is expected to bounce back this year to provide the osprey with a sufficient food source.
-It may take several more seasons to attract more ospreys and for the fish population to increase.
-Failing that, the nest structure is strong enough to handle our bald eagles if they would like to take up a closer residence.
+Our osprey nesting platform installed late in 2019 did attract a single osprey for a short period this past season again.
+With the restoration of the water in the Tundra Swan Pond (west cell),the fish population should bounce back this year to provide the osprey with sufficient food stuffs.
+Realistically it may take several more seasons to attract ospreys with sufficient food.
+Failing that, structure is strong enough to handle our bald eagles if they would like to take up a closer residence.

 Water Cells Refurbishment/Maintenance